 Summary of Assignment/What is to be submitted: This is the final part of the assignment which you will be submitting.
 What you will submit for this final part of the assignment (15%), is the one-page (single space, 12 points) emerging educational philosophy statement and the 2-3 page (single space, 12 points) commentary/explanation of how the emerging educational philosophy statement (purpose, core values, and vision) is all connected together.
 In other words, what is the relationship between purpose and core values, and what is the relationship between core values and vision to make up the emerging educational philosophy statement.
-In class, I will walk you through a step by step process in creating the emerging educational philosophy statement and the 2-3 page (single space, 12 points) commentary/explanation of the emerging educational philosophy statement which is due on March 20th.
+In class, I will walk you through a step by step process in creating the emerging educational philosophy statement and the 2-3 page (single space, 12 points) commentary/explanation of the emerging educational philosophy statement and the 2-3 page (single space, 12 points)

-Assessment Criteria: Grade Rubrics for Timeline, Weighing 15% Timeline Rubric
+Assessment Criteria: Grade Rubrics for Timeline, Weighing 15%

+Timeline Rubric